planetlabs/planet-client-python/docs/python/sdk-guide.md

 pw = getpass.getpass()
 auth = Auth.from_login('user', 'pw')
-auth.write()
+auth.store()

 ```

-When a `Session` is created, by default, authentication is read from the secret
-file created with `Auth.write()`.
-This behavior can be modified by specifying
+The default authentication behavior of the `Session` can be modified by specifying
 `Auth` explicitly using the methods `Auth.from_file()` and `Auth.from_env()`.
 While `Auth.from_key()` and `Auth.from_login` can be used, it is recommended
 that those functions be used in authentication initialization and the
-authentication information be stored using `Auth.write()`.
+authentication information be stored using `Auth.store()`.

 The file and environment variable read from can be customized in the
 respective functions.
 For example, authentication can be read from a custom